Soumik45/Crud-App-By-Node/README.md

 Basic CRUD operation with mongodb

 How to run
+1. cd Crud
-1. npm init
+2. npm install
-2. npm start
+3. npm start